Rasmussen invariants of Whitehead doubles and other satellites: Complementary results and speculations

 \end{proposition} \begin{proof} By hypothesis, \(\nu(P_t(K)) = \nu(P_{t-\theta_\nu(K)}(U))\).
 The identity now follows from \cref{prop:theta:winding0}, observing that \(\nu(P_{t-\theta_\nu(K)}(U))\) is equal to \(\nu(P(U))\) unless the jump point \(\theta_\nu(P)\) is finite and lies between \(t - \theta_\nu(K)\) and 0. \end{proof}

 In \cref{sec:RasmussenCurves,sec:differentfields}, we will see two different methods of computing the invariants \(\theta_c(K)\) and \(\theta_c(P)\).
 Firstly, they can be computed directly from definition, using the computability of the Rasmussen invariants; see \cref{prop:thetaalgo}.
 Secondly, they can also be easily read off the multicurves associated with pattern and companion tangles.
-By applying \cref{prop:eta-slopes} to the curves in \cref{fig:lifts}, we compute the following values for the patterns from \cref{fig:mainthm}:
+By applying \cref{prop:eta-slopes} to the curves in \cref{fig:lifts}, we compute the following values for the patterns \(P^T\) associated with the tangles \(T\) from \cref{fig:mainthm}:

 Similarly, using \cref{cor:theta-from-slopes}, we can easily determine the following values: